ewerae/SFML-Noughts-and-Crosses/README.md

 I want to incorporate some game theory in crafting the AI for this, but currently I want to create something else so.

 Also want to expand onto adding a whole plethora of easy base games, easily being able to traverse by using a simple UI.
-Could be fun ...